outdreamer/build-a-cure-1/docs/tasks/work.md

 			- what other metrics are used instead of average (within expected/supported variation, within variation indicating a change state, within outlier variation, within range predicted for noise ratio, distance from random/other bases)

 		- mixed relationships across above variable variables

+	- identify language subset definitions

+		- summary:
+			- includes insights, abstract summary using metadata, quick summary (communicates general intent while losing information like tone, or identifies best reason to read the document, or summarizes relevant objects like primary argument or set of strategies/fallacies used, or missing information)

 	- train algorithm that works with small data sets until you can import more
 	- spin up elk stack